AniTho/Computer_Vision_DL/README.md

 __Day 019 Progress:__ Build Dataloader for RCNN and started building the architecture.

 __Day 020 Progress:__ Trained RCNN from scratch on coco dataset.

+__Day 021 Progress:__ Took a break from object detection algorithms and started studying image manipulation, starting with autoencoder.
+Also studied a bit about logging using wandb